brunoruviaro/Wherever-We-Are/README.md

 * Do not use mirror screens (i.e., laptop screen separate from projection screen).
 * Open file "Wherever_We_Are_PROJECTION.scd" to create the projection window.
 * Select all (ctrl+A), then evaluate (ctrl+Enter).
 * You should now see a gray, empty projection window displayed.
-Place it in the right location (projector screen).
+Place it on the projector screen.
 * Open file "Wherever_We_Are_PROJECTION_FADETIME.scd".
 * Run w.fullScreen if needed (this should hide Ubuntu's top bar from the projection screen)
 * During performance, you will be controling fade time of the letters.